-One of the largest vascular plants on earth is a single, female Japanese knotweed plant in the United Kingdom that has caused great environmental, economic and property damage despite control efforts of around $2 billion a year.
-Genetic analysis helped researchers there determine the single, clonal origin of their problem and how the plant was spreading asexually through the movement of stem and rhizome fragments.
+One of the largest vascular plants on earth is a single, female Japanese knotweed plant in the United Kingdom that has caused great environmental, economic, and property damage despite control efforts of around $2 billion a year.
+Genetic analysis helped researchers in the UK determine the single, clonal origin of their problem and how the plant was spreading asexually through the movement of stem and rhizome fragments.

-MITPPC researchers will now also look to DNA for a better understanding of the invasive knotweed populations here in Minnesota.
-Researchers will focus on Japanese knotweed (Fallopia japonica) and giant knotweed (F. sachalinenesis), along with their hybrid Bohemian knotweed (F. x bohemica).
+MITPPC researchers are looking to DNA for a better understanding of the invasive knotweed populations here in Minnesota.
+They will focus on Japanese knotweed (Polygonum cuspidatum) and giant knotweed (P. sachalinense), along with their hybrid Bohemian knotweed (P. x bohemicum).

 By way of a new, low-cost genetic analysis commonly used in human disease research, Smith’s team will determine the genetic diversity of Minnesota knotweed populations and identify any genes linked to invasive traits or herbicide tolerance.